MileHacker Logo

 • Purchase local crafts and goods from small businesses.

-• Have meals at local restaurants and street food stalls to help the community.
+• Eat at local eateries and street food stalls to support the community.

 • Understand and respect local laws and social customs.